 As more Chinese people arrived looking for work, the negative perceptions of them increased.
 This led to countless lynchings, shootings, and arson, targeted at the ethnic group.
 The Chinese Exclusion Act was passed in 1882, which restricted Chinese immigration and prevented Chinese arrivals from becoming naturalized citizens.
 This is the only law passed in American history to exclude a group by race or ethnicity.
 As the doors were closed to Chinese immigration, and jobs in agriculture, mining, and manufacturing were taken back by the Americans, the Chinese already living in America had to find an alternative way to make a living.
 Their solution was opening up laundries and restaurants.
 The number of Chinese-owned restaurants and laundries flourished in the late 1800s, particularly on the west coast.
 Because cleaning and cooking were both considered women’s work, American laborers did not feel threatened.

 Introduction of Chinese Food

 In the early 2000s, other Asian ethnicities (Thai, Japanese, Korean, Vietnamese) with more “authentic” menus flooded urban cities, giving adventurous eaters some alternatives to the well-loved Americanized Chinese food.
-In recent years, first and second generation Chinese-Americans have embraced their roots and opened up restaurants featuring true Chinese cuisine, such as hand pulled noodles, steamed buns, and whole fish.
+In recent years, first and second generation Chinese-Americans have embraced their roots and opened up restaurants featuring true Chinese cuisines, such as hand-pulled noodles, steamed buns, and whole fish.
 Fusion cuisine has also taken off, combining both Asian and European styles to create an entirely new category of dishes.

 How Chinese food will evolve from this point on, no one knows.
 The possibilities are endless!